-Effects: Returns a new span that is a view over the final Count elements of the current span.
+Effects: Returns a new span that is a view over the final count elements of the current span.

-Returns: span(Count == 0 ? data() : data() + (size() - Count), Count)
+Returns: span(data() + (size() - count), count)

-constexpr span<element_type, dynamic_extent> subview(index_type offset, index_type count = dynamic_extent) const;
+constexpr span<element_type, dynamic_extent> subspan(index_type offset, index type count = dynamic extent) const;

-Effects: Returns a new span that is a view over Count elements of the current span starting at element Offset.
-If Count is equal to dynamic_extent, then a span over all elements from Offset onwards is returned.
+Effects: Returns a new span that is a view over Count elements of the current span starting at element offset.
+If count is equal to dynamic_extent, then a span over all elements from offset onwards is returned.

-Returns: span(data() + Offset, Count == dynamic extent ? size() - Offset : Count)
+Returns: span(data() + offset, count == dynamic extent ? size() - offset : count)